-To assess DNSH, an economic activity which significantly contributes to one of the environmental objectives (TSCs), does no significant harm to the other five environmental objectives.
+To assess DNSH, an economic activity which significantly contributes to one of the environmental objectives (TSC), does no significant harm to the other five environmental objectives.

-Once our eligible economic activities were assessed against the climate change mitigation and adaptation criteria as part of the SCA assessment in the previous section, we performed further assessments of the remaining objectives in relation to DNSH.
+Once our eligible economic activities were assessed against the climate change mitigation and adaptation criteria as part of the TSC assessment in the previous section, we performed further assessments of the remaining objectives in relation to DNSH.
 We have applied the guidance in Article 2 of the regulation to assess our eligible economic activities against the DNSH principles.

-We conducted an in-depth Group-wide exercise working with sustainability experts in the US and UK to develop an assessment framework for all of the environmental objectives across the following economic activities:
+We conducted an in-depth, Group-wide, exercise working with sustainability experts in the US and UK to develop an assessment framework for all of the environmental objectives across the following economic activities:

-- 4.9 Electricity distribution, transmission, system operations and interconnectors - 4.14 Transmission and distribution networks for renewable and low-carbon gases (leak-prone pipe improvements only) - 4.1 Solar-PV generation - 4.3 Wind-power generation
+- 4.9 Electricity distribution, transmission, system operations and interconnectors; - 4.14 Transmission and distribution networks for renewable and low carbon gases (leak-prone pipe improvements only); - 4.1 Solar PV generation; and - 4.3 Wind power generation.

-Note: 4.29 Electricity generation from fossil gaseous fuels was deemed not aligned following our TSC assessment and 4.12 Storage of hydrogen was deemed not eligible per the eligibility assessment, so these were not considered in the DNSH TSC assessment.
+Note: 4.29 Electricity generation from fossil gaseous fuels was deemed not aligned following our TSC assessment and 4.12 Storage of hydrogen was deemed not eligible per the eligibility assessment, so these were not considered in the DNSH assessment.

-At National Grid, we maintain a Responsible Business, Business Management System (BMS) Standard, supported by a Group Environmental Operations Policy.
-This applies to everyone employed by, or carrying out work on behalf of, any National Grid business.
+At National Grid, we maintain a Responsible Business Business Management System (BMS) Standard, supported by a Group Environmental Operations Policy.
+This applies to everyone employed by or carrying out work on behalf of any National Grid business.
 All our employees shall work in accordance with the BMS, and our leaders ensure this is embedded across all levels of the organisation.
-We publish a Responsible Business and TCFD Chapter in the ARA and a Climate Transition Plan, which include strategic targets and ambitions in this space.

-National Grid published a Responsible Business Charter in 2023.
+We publish a Responsible Business Charter, Climate Transition Plan, Taskforce for Climate-Related Financial Disclosures (TCFD) Report and Responsible Business Report, which include strategic targets and ambitions in this space.
+National Grid published a new Responsible Business Charter in 2023.
 Commitments relevant to DNSH include:

-- Achieve net zero by 2050 for Scope 1, 2 and 3 emissions
+- Achieve net zero by 2050 for Scope 1, 2 and 3 emissions;

-- · Protect our natural environment
+- Protect our natural environment:

-- · Invest in the decarbonisation of the future of energy
+- Invest in the decarbonisation of the future of energy;

-- Adapt to climate change
+- Adapt to climate change; and

-- Use resources responsibly
+- Use resources responsibly.

-The Responsible Business BMS is predominately actioned throughout the business through the implementation and management of ISO 14001 certified environmental management systems (EMS).
+The Responsible Business BMS is predominately actioned throughout the business through the implementation and management of ISO 14001 certified environmental management systems.